userstyles-world/userstyles.world/docs/privacy.md

 ## What are your data protection rights?

-- The right to be informed – You have the right to know what personal data is collected, why, how long it will be kept, how you can file a compmlaint, and with whom we share the data.
+- The right to be informed – You have the right to know what personal data is collected, why, how long it will be kept, how you can file a complaint, and with whom we share the data.
 - The right of access – You have the right to request for copies of your personal data.